Please visit our Humanities for All site for information about California Humanities' new grant program.

 Please sign up for our enews to be informed of upcoming grant deadlines.

 Is there one California story—or are there many?
 Community Stories (formerly the California Story Fund) gives expression to the extraordinary variety of histories and experiences of California’s places and people.
 We hope these stories will help us all find our commonalities, appreciate our differences, and learn something new about how to live well together.
 Click HERE to see a list of past and present Community Stories projects.

-Since 2003, Cal Humanities has supported approximately 400 story projects that have enabled communities to voice, record, and share histories—many previously untold or little known.
+Since 2003, California Humanities has supported approximately 400 story projects that have enabled communities to voice, record, and share histories—many previously untold or little known.
 Through video, photography, murals, zines, documentary theater, audio projects, and more, collected stories have been shared with broad audiences, both live and virtual.
 See how you can take part and contribute to this ongoing portrait of life in our state.
 There are two yearly rounds of open applications for Community Stories.

 What’s your story, California?

 Join The Conversation

 Related Events & Announcements Events RSS

 SAN FRANCISCO -- Portrait and oral histories exhibit, EVERYONE DESERVES A HOME, tells the story of the journey for formerly homeless Californians into living in permanent supportive housing in San Francisco beginning…Add to Calendar

 SELMA -- Join us to build and test your own lumber transport system with materials created by Ideaworks of FresnoAdd to Calendar

 SAN FRANCISCO -- Attend the panel discussion “From Homelessness to Housing in SF” moderated by SF Chronicle Editor-in-Chief, Audrey Cooper and featuring panelists Jeff Kositsky, Director of the Department of Homelessness and Supportive…Add to Calendar